justinharris23/Across_the_Musicverse/README.md

 ## Description

 Across the Musicverse is a music site pulling in data using the Deezer API and built on the React framework.
+This site will allow you see your favorite artists albums and tracks.
+See the top tracks, albums, artists from around the globe.
+In addition, you can hear 30 sec clips of songs.

 ## How to Get Started

-- There will be various ways to find an artist, album, or track
 - Search will allow you to search artist, album, or track
-- There will image/buttons for Artist, Album, or Track.
-When clicked this will take you a new page where the Top 10 (or more) streamed Artist, Album, or Track, will be displayed
+- There will be an area featuring the Top Artist, Top Albums, and Top Tracks from around the world.
 - Click an Artist will take you to a page where you can view the Artists image, along with their Albums and Tracks.
 - Clicking an Album will take you to the albums page where you can view the list of tracks on that particular album
-- (A a stretch goal is to pull in Playlists and also allow tracks to be playable)
+- (A stretch goal is to pull in Playlists and also allow tracks to be playable)

-## React Components
+## Technology Used

+This site will be built in React using Reach components and routers.
+Javascript and CSS will also be implemented.
 There will be a minimum of 4 components.
 Possibly more (see strectch goals).

 - App.js
 - Artists.jsx